aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D6: Continued with lesson 5 and started working with intel ai edge scholarship where I started with lesson 2.
 At last I am feeling good btw as I started working on lesson 2.
 Revised python concepts too and tomorrow onwards (Update for 1st January)

 D7: Continued with intel ai and continued with pytorch.(Update for 3rd January)

 D8: Continued with lesson 5 .
 Some errors I am getting but trying my best to keep going.( Update for 4th January)

+D9: Not much progress.
+Continued with lesson 5 and read lot of blogs regarding pytorch and how to install pytorch for gpu and read some blogs(Update 5th January)